See our Fall 2022 Flyer for programs

-Students must be able to attend all sessions (all sessions are on Saturdays starting March 6, from 11am to 2pm ET)
+Students must be able to attend all sessions

-Yes! you can program autonomous cars uses the Mini-RACECAR course that includes introduction to Python programming and machine vision.
+Yes!
+You Can Program Autonomous Cars uses the Mini-RACECAR course that includes introduction to Python programming and machine vision.
 We'll be using a simulator built in Unity to test their code over a virtual racetrack.
 This course is designed for students who are interested in programming but don't have much experience and we start with introductory programming and work to machine vision and control algorithms to code an autonomous model car.

-Yes! you can hack and code! introduces students to security in the digital domain.
+Yes!
+You Can Hack and Code! introduces students to security in the digital domain.
 It is based on the the BWSI Embedded Security and Hardware Hacking course.
 Students will compete by programming devices and check the security of each others work in a "capture the flag" style competition.

 Yes!
 You Can Design, Build and Fly Model Aircraft: Introduces students to aerospace engineering using model planes and wind tunnels to demonstrate concepts.